EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Word by Word.md

 It is fun to learn about language and words.
 As once said, words have meaning, they matter.
 So it is fun to read about them in a light and fun way as Kory manages to do.
 I must say that the lexicographers described in the book feel quite the weird bunch.
 But that is okay.

 ## How I Discovered It
-It was a recommendation apge somewhere who recommended it along with the book [[The Triumph of Seeds]]
+It was a recommendation page somewhere who recommended it along with the book [[The Triumph of Seeds]]

 ## Who Should Read It?
 The ones who are interested in words.